DoctorWhoof/m2shelltools/README.md

 Counts the number of code lines in any folder and its subfolders, searching for a name pattern and a path pattern to exclude from the count.
 Can be used to count lines in any programming language source files.

 # ramedit
-Creates a 1GB RAMdrive, copies a project folder to it and lauches your current Monkey2 editor (assuming there's a file named just like the folder inside it, like "myProject/myProject.monkey2".
+Creates a 1GB RAMdrive, copies a project folder to it and launches your current Monkey2 editor (assuming there's a file named just like the folder inside it, like "myProject/myProject.monkey2".
 Syncs any changes back to the original every 5 minutes, or when you're done and hit "ctrl+c" to kill the script.

 To prevent accidental changes in the original while the ram copies are being edited, original files are locked and are only unlocked when the script finishes.
 Benefits:

-	- Lowers the load on SSD drives and Cloud drives (like Dropbox or Google Drive) that monitor the project folder
+	- Lowers the load on SSD drives and cloud drives (like Dropbox or Google Drive) that monitor the project folder

 	- Faster compiling?
 Dunno, maybe a bit.

 	- Keeps original source files clean, since it avoids synchronizing ".build" and ".products" folders.

 	- Kinda dangerous!
-If your computer crashes before changes are sychronized, they're lost forever, like, "poof"!
+If your computer crashes before changes are synchronized, they're lost forever, like, "poof"!